orsho/Classifying-NLI-sentences-on-Kaggle-competition/README.md

 # NLP model for classifying NLI sentences on Kaggle's competition

 Natural language inference is the task of determining whether a “hypothesis” is true (entailment), false (contradiction), or undetermined (neutral) given a “premise”.
 In this project we tried to develop a model which uses pre-trained neural models (BERT based) that aims to achieve the best results as possible on a given dataset from Kaggle competition.
 In order to achieve it, we explored different Bert models, added more data (Mnli, Snli, Xnli), exmined training techniques and tried different fine-tuning NN-architectures.
 Our best model achieves 94.28\% accuracy (top 7\% in the competition).
 This project has been used to implement our paper [Natural Language Inference (NLI) Models, Developed By Fine-tuning Transformers](https://github.com/orsho/NLI-kaggle-competition-/blob/main/NLP_Project_on_NLI_using_BERT%20.pdf).
-Please cite this paper when you use this project.
+Please cite this paper when you explore this project.

 ## Highlighted Features